afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 gem 'simplecov'
 ```

-And we've passed some configuration settings to Simplecov in our `spec/spec_helper.rb`:
+And we've passed a configuration setting to Simplecov in our `spec/spec_helper.rb` telling it to ignore files in our test directory:

 ```ruby
 require 'simplecov'